siosios/yatb/README.md

 entry_list=;  // a entry(s) are use add ips here

-connect_ip=;  // use a sepcial ip to connect to site
+connect_ip=;  // use a special ip to connect to site

 listen_interface=eth0; // gets ip for passive mode connections from this interface
                        // can be something like ppp0 for dialup connections